Australia Federal Budget 2026-27: What It Means for Nepali PTE Students

 - Audit your documents before lodging anything.
 Bank statements over 12 months old, original academic transcripts, no gaps in your CV.
 Evidence Level 3 means every document gets checked.

 - If you're trades-qualified, move now.
 The $85.2M TRA fast-track is the single best-funded path in the budget.
-Pair it with a PTE 50+ in each band and your offshore timeline shrinks.
+Pair it with a PTE 50 overall (no skill below 36) and your offshore timeline shrinks.

 - Book a structured PTE plan.
 If you're stuck at 65 or 78, the gap to 79+ is usually two specific enabling skills (Oral Fluency, Written Discourse).
 Smriti's 1-on-1 mentorship (Rs.
 15,000) diagnoses your score report on session one and locks the bottleneck before the next sitting.